Skip to Content

 I use coconut milk because I already have a can open when making dairy free green bean casserole.

-However, you can use oat milk, almond milk, and can probably even get away with using water.
+However, you can use oat milk, almond milk.

 GLUTEN FREE OPTION